Best Dog Harnesses of 2026

 What we liked: Highly adjustable; great for long dogs

-The Ruffwear Flagline Harness is the best option for long dogs, barrel-chested dogs, and any pup with a non-standard proportion.
-It’s equally lightweight, supportive, and secure, and has been my hiking harness of choice for my personal two dogs for multiple years.
+The Ruffwear Flagline Harness is the best option for long dogs, barrel-chested dogs, and any pup with non-standard proportions.
+It’s equally lightweight, supportive, and secure, and has been my hiking harness of choice for my two personal dogs for multiple years.

 Ruffwear Flagline Harness